Yaroslavl Oblast: Soviet years

 After the Russian Revolution and Civil War, Soviet power in the Yaroslavl Governorate was installed in a relatively peaceful way.
 The Yaroslavl and Rybinsk revolts of July 1918 had been organized by Boris Savinkov's Union for the Defense of the Motherland and Freedom.
 In Rybinsk, Cheka aided by the Red Army dealt with the rebels in one day, but in Yaroslavl the clashes continued for two weeks.
 To put the Yaroslavl rebels down, the Reds used their artillery and aviation.
 Both sides lost more than a thousand people during those events, and thousands of Yaroslavl families lost their homes in the subsequent fires.
 Although the revolts were unsuccessful, they drew a significant part of Bolshevik forces to Central Russia.
 In that period, the opposition Whites captured Yekaterinburg, Simbirsk, and Kazan.

-In 1921–1923, the northern part of the governorate became a separate Rybinsk Governorate; it was later returned to Yaroslavl jurisdiction.
+From 1921 to 1923, the northern part of the governorate became a separate Rybinsk Governorate; it was later returned to Yaroslavl jurisdiction.
 In 1929, the region was split between Yaroslavl and Rybinsk okrugs, which became a part of the newly established Ivanovo Industrial Oblast.

-Yaroslavl Oblast was created on March 11, 1936, and it included most of the former Yaroslavl Governorate, together with a big par itself, and Pereslavl-Zalessky of the Vladimir Governorate.
+Yaroslavl Oblast was created on 11 March 1936, and it included most of the former Yaroslavl Governorate, together with a big par itself, and Pereslavl-Zalessky of the Vladimir Governorate.
 In 1944, the Yaroslavl Oblast gained its current borders after the Kostroma Oblast was organized as a separate region.

 During the 1930s under Josef Stalin, the Yaroslavl Oblast went through rapid forced industrialization under the first five year plans.
 In 1935, construction of the Rybinsk dam began; it was followed by creation of the Rybinsk Reservoir, the largest man-made body of water on Earth at that time, which inundated the entire former city of Mologa.
 Some 150,000 people had to be relocated from the city and other villages that were flooded by filling the reservoir.